Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/tutorial_ANM.md

 ![image-center](../assets/images/ANM3.png){: .align-center}
 {: style="font-size: medium;"}

-**Important Note:** Let the program run and do not click on any of the VMD windows, as clicking on windows may cause the program to crash or become unresponsive.
+**Important Note:** Let the program run and do not click any of the VMD windows, as this may cause the program to crash or become unresponsive.
 The job can take from a few seconds to a couple minutes.
 When the job is completed, you will see a new window `NMWiz - 6vw1_anm ...` and the cross=correlation heatmap appear.
 {: .notice--warning}

 ![image-center](../assets/images/ANM4.png){: .align-center}